Связаться с нами

-This method of editing allows you to select a placed string object directly in the design space and change its location, rotation, orientation, and size.
+This method of editing allows you to select a placed string object directly in the workspace and change its location, rotation, orientation or, in the case of inverted strings, size.

-When a comment object is selected, the following editing handles are available:
+When a non-inverted string object is selected, the following editing handle is available:

 Properties page: String Properties